Pieta with Canon Lluís Desplà: References

-Often Bermejo borrows some from northern works of art reference by two artists, Jan van Eyck’s Mystic Lamb and Hans Memling’s The Life and Passion of Christ.
+Often Bermejo borrows from northern works of art such as Jan van Eyck’s Mystic Lamb and Hans Memling’s The Life and Passion of Christ.
 Van Eyck's Portraits focuses on landscapes, plants, and townspeople.
 In comparison, Memling’s painting has a different focus, portraying the visual details and architectural structure of Jerusalem with the massive number of people in every area and showing Christ exiting while carrying the cross on his shoulder.
-Bermejo embedded both artists’ styles in his portrait of the Piedad to illustrate his ideal scene of the environment to which other artists inspired him.
+Bermejo embedded both artists’ styles in his portrait of the Pieta to illustrate his ideal scene of the environment to which other artists inspired him.